Skip to main content

 Carved by massive glaciers

-“The fjords werecreated by massive glaciation that went below sea level,” explains Heen.
+“The fjords were created by massive glaciation that extended below sea level,” explains Heen.
 “Over a period of 2.5 million years, the U-shaped valleys were carved out of the ground during a succession of glacial cycles.
 In other words, the fjords were shaped by the glaciers.”

 The Lysefjord: a gem in Southern Norway

-The Lysefjord in Ryfylke is the southernmost of the most famous fjords in Western Norway.
-Here, you’ll find many popular destinations and activities, including hikes to the spectacular viewing points of Kjerag and Preikestolen.
+The Lysefjord in Ryfylke is the southernmost of the best-known fjords in Western Norway.
+You’ll find many popular destinations and activities in this area, including hikes to the spectacular viewing points of Kjerag and Preikestolen.
 Both can be reached on a day trip from the nearby city of Stavanger.

-It is also very popular to take a cruise on the fjord.
-Several different day trips are available.
-There are no roads along this fjord, but a car ferry (limited capacity during summer months) can take you to Lysebotn in the inner part.
-The ferry stops in the small community of Flørli, where you can sleep, eat and hike more than 4,000 steps up the world's longest wooden staircase.
+Fjord cruises are popular.
+There are no roads along this fjord, but a car ferry (with limited capacity during the summer) can take you to Lysebotn in the inner part.
+The ferry stops in the small community of Flørli, where you can sleep, eat, and hike more than 4,000 steps up the world's longest wooden staircase.

 Find accommodation and activities in the Lysefjord area.